FirelyTeam/firely-docs-firely-server/features_and_tools/restful_api.rst

 Batch
 -----

 Batch is fully supported on the usual endpoint.
 You can limit the number of entries accepted in a single batch.
-See :ref:`batch_options`.
+See :ref:`sizelimits_options`.

 Note that batches are not supported in the ``/administration`` endpoint.